 A nationwide study published online by the scientific journal Economics and Human Biology is set to shatter a rather widespread urban myth about fast food.
 As one of the authors puts it: "It’s not mostly poor people eating fast food in America."
-According to the research, the biggest consumers of fast food are middle-income Americans -- though beating the other economic groups by but a small margin.
-It appears as though “bad" eating habits are not tied to, or even favored by a particular economic segment.
-In America, everyone eats fast food.
+According to the research, middle-income Americans eat the most fast food — though beating the other economic groups by but a small margin.
+It appears that "bad" eating habits are not tied to or even favored by a particular economic segment.
+In America, everyone eats junk food at times.

-Here are a few key findings from the study:
+Here are a few key findings from the fast food study:

-- On a weekly basis, 79% of respondents ate fast food at least once, and 23% percent ate three or more fast-food meals
+- On a weekly basis, 79% of respondents ate fast food at least once.
+23% percent ate three or more fast-food meals.

-- People do not change their eating habits when their income or wealth changes, however dramatically and regardless of the direction of the modification.
+- People do not change their eating habits when their income or wealth changes.
+This applies no matter how dramatically and regardless of the direction of the modification.
 "If you became richer or poorer, it didn’t change how much fast food you ate," Zagorsky said.

-- The research included only people in their 40s or 50s; the authors suspect that consumption habits might be different for people of different ages.
+- The research included only people in their 40s or 50s; the authors suspect that consumption habits might differ for people of different ages.

 - "If the government wants to get involved in regulating nutrition and food choices, it should be based on facts.
 This study helps reject the myth that poor people eat more fast food than others and may need special protection," concludes Zagorsky